 1.8 Reimbursement of costs

-Claims for small amounts are subject to the general rules regarding the payment of court costs.
+Simplified procedure cases are subject to the general rules on the payment of court costs.

-If a plaintiff is exempted from court costs, the defendant may be ordered to pay court costs to the State in proportion to the part of the application that has been upheld.
+If an applicant is exempted from court costs, the respondent may be ordered to pay court costs to the State in proportion to the part of the application that has been upheld.

 1.9 Possibility to appeal